Challenge

 Outcome

 The new TV displays provide a modern feel to Newham’s leisure centres, and are easy to update centrally.
-“There is more control now,” Mr Butcher says.
+“There is more control now,” Mr Clarke says.
 “With 12 receptionists, it was hard to ensure that consistency.”
 Combined with the self-service kiosks, the new system has reduced the waiting time in leisure centre foyers, accelerated the flow of customers into the centres, and made it easier for customers to choose, book and pay for sessions.

 “It’s always a very two-way process, which is important – we like to see things stage by stage, to check we’re on the right track,” he adds.
 “With such a tight timeframe, the last thing you want is to get to the end and find you have something that doesn’t do the job.”